Alauddin Husain Shah: Accession

+Military Campaigns and Conquests

 Initial administrative actions

 Immediately after accession to the throne, Husain Shah ordered his soldiers to refrain from plundering Gaur, his capital city.
 But being annoyed with their continuous plundering, he executed twelve thousand soldiers and recovered the looted articles, which included 13,000 gold plates.
 Subsequently, he disbanded the paiks (the palace guards) who were the most significant agitators inside the palace.
-He removed all Habshis from administrative posts and replaced them with Turks, Arabs, Afghans and Bengalis.
+He removed all Habshis from administrative posts and replaced them with Turks, Arabs, Afghans, and Bengalis.

 Engagement with the Delhi Sultanate

 Sultan Hussain Shah Sharqi, after being defeated by Bahlol Lodi, retired to Bihar, where his occupation was confined to a small territory.
 In 1494, he was again defeated by Sultan Sikandar Lodi and fled to Bengal, where he was granted asylum by Sultan Ala-ud-Din Husain Shah.
-This resulted in an expedition against Bengal in 1495 by Sultan Sikandar Lodi.
+This resulted in an expedition against Bengal in 1496 by Sultan Sikandar Lodi.
 Husain Shah of Bengal sent an army under his son Shahzada Danyal to fight with the Delhi army.
 The armies of Delhi and Bengal met at Barh near Patna.
-Sikandar Lodi halted the advance of his army and concluded a treaty of friendship with Ala-ud-din Husain Shah.
+The Delhi army suffered from logistics problems from the beginning of the campaign, and thus Sikandar Lodi halted the advance of his army and concluded a treaty of friendship with Ala-ud-din Husain Shah.
 According to this agreement, the country west of Barh went to Sikandar Lodi while the country east of Barh remained under Husain Shah of Bengal.
 The final dissolution of the Jaunpur Sultanate resulted in the influx of the Jaunpur soldiery in the Bengal army, which was further strengthened by it.

-Kamata-Kamrup expedition
+Moreover, the Lodis could not maintain their dominance over the entirety of the Jaunpuri territory they annexed, leading to Bengali expansion in Uttar Pradesh.
+This is signified by Alauddin Hussain Shah's numerous inscriptions that record the construction of mosques: a Jama Mosque in Kharid village of Balia district of Uttar Pradesh, another mosque in Sikdarpur, Azamgarh district, Uttar Pradesh, and another mosque in Hussainabad of Balia district in 1501-02, Hussainabad being named after Husain Shah himself.
+This indicates firm control of Husain Shah in trans-Gandak area of Uttar Pradesh.

+Conquest of Kamrup-Kamatapur

-In 1498, Husain Shah's general Shah Ismail Ghazi led an expedition to the Kamata Kingdom in response to plea from Sachipatra, a defector whose son was executed by King Nilambar of Kamata.
-Husain Shah's army imprisoned Nilambar, pillaged the capital city and annexed the territory up to Hajo.
-His son, Shahzada Danyal, was subsequently made Governor of Kamata.
+In 1499, Husain Shah's general Shah Ismail Ghazi led an expedition to the Kamata Kingdom.
+Husain Shah's army imprisoned King Nilambar of Kamata, pillaged the capital city and annexed the territory up to Hajo.
 The victory was publicly recorded in an inscription at Malda.